 use your favorite brand of high quality 20W-50 motor oil, preferably something formulated for air-cooled V-Twins.

-- It is absolutely imperative that your motor have appropriate timing and fueling for it's new engine kit, else the kit will be damaged in short order.
+- Tune Your Kit Properly.
+It is absolutely imperative that your motor have appropriate ignition timing and fueling for it's new engine kit, else the kit will be damaged in short order.
 You need to put a safe tune into

 it initially, and then after break-in you can fine tune it for maximum performance.
 Please be aware that we cannot warranty kits damaged by improper tuning, so take this seriously please!

-- The stock timing on all HD models is too aggressive for the increased compression that typically come with a performance engine kit.
+- The stock timing on all HD models is too aggressive for the increased compression that typically comes with a performance engine kit.
 Higher compression speeds the

 burn and timing advance must be reduced from the factory level when installing an engine kit.
-The typical failure mode from too much timing is to scuff the pistons.
+Incorrect setting of the ignition timing is the number one cause of scuffed pistons.

 - One of the biggest tuning mistakes we run into is people who run their ignition timing up (i.e. more advanced), mistakenly believing this enhances power.
 Nothing could be